adrianodelr/nonlinear-systems-intro/README.md

 include("utils.jl");
 ```

-## Examples and definitions in the context of linear systems (but useful for nonlinear ones)
+## Concepts and examples for linear systems (applicable to monlinear systems)
 Strogatz explains the concept of the <font color="red">**phase space**</font> by starting from linear two dimensional systems.
 As e.g. the [*simple harmonic oscillator*](https://en.wikipedia.org/wiki/Simple_harmonic_motion), which is characterized by a linear second order differential equation:

 $$ \ddot{x} + \omega^2 x = 0$$